pkic/pkimm/categories/knowledge-and-training/_index.md

 - Review documented training results
 - Review training records
 - Relevancy of the training content
-- Training is provided in accordance to the training plan
+- Training is provided in accordance with the training plan
 - Training completeness

 #### References